Telefonica-Scientific-Research/FedEloquence/README.md

 **Data Sources:**

 We used monolingual Alpaca datasets to create the multilingual dataset for the FL experiments and for the local training experiments.
 You can find both the multilingual FL-oriented dataset and the monolingual datasets used in these experiments at the following Hugging Face paths: aleixsant/alpaca_cleaned_8c and aleixsant/alpaca_cleaned_{lang_tag}.
 These datasets should be stored in /data.
-You can use the commands listed in the prerequisites section to download the datasets.
+You can use the commands provided in the prerequisites section to download the datasets.

 #### Step 4: Generate the FL Dataset